 - An average of 93% of people told us they had found it easy to find clear and understandable information about how to keep themselves and others safe.

-- Not surprisingly, when we asked if the pandemic had affected people’s mental health and wellbeing the majority reported a ‘slight’ (51% average) or ‘significant’ (13% average) impact.
+- Not surprisingly, when we asked if the pandemic had affected people’s mental health and wellbeing the majority reported a ‘slight’ (51%) or ‘significant’ (13%) impact.
 Key workers and people working during the pandemic reported a greater impact on their mental health and wellbeing than those not working.

 - Overall 40% of people told us that their healthcare had been affected by the pandemic, this figure rose to 69% for those people with a disability